 The Yas Viceroy hotel on the island is a remarkable thing.
 Because the hotel is built right next to the race track, the rooms here provide a direct view of the track.
 Yas Beach is an excellent spot to enjoy the beauty of the beach and to bask under the sun.
 Regular events happen in the performance arenas like the Du Forum and Du Arena.

-Emirates Park Zoo and Resort
+Emirates Park Zoo and Resort Visit

 If you are searching for a place to take your kids to, the Emirates park zoo is for you.
-It is one of the best zoos in the Middle East and displays a long lineup of animals and offers activities that are perfect for kids.
+It is one of the best zoos in the Middle East and displays a long lineup of animals, and offers activities that are perfect for kids.
 There is a petting zoo where you can feed giraffes, ducks, hippos, goats, and elephants.

-Unlike many other attractions in the list, Emirates park zoo has been built over a decade ago, back in 2008.
+Unlike many other attractions on the list, Emirates park zoo has been built over a decade ago, back in 2008.
 But the meticulous maintenance and continuous expansion have made it into a world-class zoo.
 More than 1700 animals from different parts of the world live here.
 Carefully crafted facilities offer comfortable habitats to the animals which live in a strikingly different climate from the desert.
-There are some rare animals in the zoo like the white tiger.
+There are some rare animals in the zoo, like the white tiger.

 The eight sections of the zoo are: